What are Natural Ringworm Remedies?

 Despite the misleading name, ringworm actually refers to a fungal infection in the hair fibers and epidermis of a dog’s skin, rather than the presence of a parasitic worm.
-There are a number of natural remedies that can be used to treat ringworm, all of which have the aim to prevent the spread of infection through elimination.
-Natural remedies are frequently used to combat ringworm, especially at the early stages of the infection.
-Whilst the dog may need to be taken to the vet for diagnosis, natural remedies can be administered at home by the dog owner.
+A number of natural remedies can be used to help treat ringworm, all of which aim to relieve symptoms associated with the infection.

 An anti-fungal pet shampoo will help fight and eliminate the infection.
 To use:

 Apple cider vinegar may relieve the itching and soreness of the infected area.
 To use: